Pranay-thakrey/Namaste-React/README.md

 - It is a fucntion provided by react which is used to perform operation after intial render.
 Eg- Like fetching data.
 - It include a callback function and a dependancy array. if a dependacy array is not present then useEffect will call after every render and if the dependacy array is present then it will only call after initial render.
 - If we provide any dependancy into the array (ex- use state variable) then on every update of the array dependacy the useEffect will called.

+# Custom hooks
+- it allows us to us to us reusable logic and side effects from a component making our code more modular and cleaner.

+const user = {
+    name: "joey",
+    location{
+        city: "NY",
+        state: "NY"
+    }
+};

+const copy = {...user};
+copy.name = 'Chandler'
+copy.location.city = "Albany"